dichotomies/proxy-nca/README.md

 Note that negative log with softmax is used as ProxyNCA loss.
 Therefore, the anchor-positive-proxy distance is not excluded in the denominator.
 In practice, I have not noticed a difference.

+The importance of scaling of the normalized proxies and embeddings is mentioned in the ProxyNCA paper (in the theoretical background), but the exact scaling factors are ommitted.
+I have found that (3, 3) work well for CUB and Cars and (8, 1) work well for SOP (first being for proxies and latter for embeddings).

 # Reproducing Results

 You can adjust most training settings (learning rate, optimizer, criterion, dataset, ...) in the config file.